Stability Selection

 Details

-parallel = TRUE.
-This functionality requires
+processes by setting parallel = TRUE.
+This requires

-This is not available for Windows based OS.
+parallel::mclapply() and is not available for Windows.

 Functions